Vic Power

 Victor Felipe Pellot Pové (November 1, 1927 – November 29, 2005), known professionally as Vic Power, was a Puerto Rican professional baseball first baseman.
 He played twelve seasons in Major League Baseball (MLB) for the Philadelphia / Kansas City Athletics, Cleveland Indians, Minnesota Twins, Los Angeles / California Angels, and Philadelphia Phillies, from 1954 through 1965.
-Pellot was the second Puerto Rican of African descent to play in MLB and the second Puerto Rican to play in the American League (AL), following Hiram Bithorn.
+Pellot was the second Puerto Rican of African descent to play in the majors post-integration and the second Puerto Rican to play in the American League (AL), following Hiram Bithorn.

 Pellot used the name Vic Power during his major league career, but played as Victor Pellot when he played winter baseball in Puerto Rico.
 He was an AL All-Star for four seasons playing in five of the six All-Star games that were played, and won seven consecutive Gold Glove Awards.
+In 1955, Power and Luis Arroyo became the first Puerto Ricans to be selected to the MLB All-Star Game.
+He was also the first Puerto Rican to win the Golden Glove.

 Early life

 Born Victor Felipe Pellot Pové, Pellot was born in Arecibo, Puerto Rico, the second child in a family of six (Pové was his mother's maiden name while Pellot was his father's surname, as is traditional in Hispanic culture, such as Roberto Enrique Clemente Walker).
 However, when his mother, Maximina Pové, was in the first grade, her teacher changed her last name, changing the "v" to a "w" and adding an "r" at the end due to believing she was too illiterate to spell her own name, and Pové became Power.
 Power showed an interest in baseball at a young age, but his father didn't want him to play baseball and would punish him if he caught him doing so.
 When he was thirteen years old, his father died and it was only then that he was able to play the game he loved.
 His mother moved to the city of Caguas, there he attended and graduated from José Gautier Benítez High School.

 In 1946 Pellot started to practice with a local baseball team called the Senadores de San Juan (San Juan Senators) and learned many of his baseball skills.
+Vic Power joined Caguas-Guayama in 1946.
+He established a LBPPR record by stealing second, third and home twice.
 He was later invited to play for the Criollos de Caguas, where he was spotted by a New York Yankees scout.
 In 1949, he left for the City of Chicago and went to play for a minor league team in Drummondville, Quebec.
+He continued playing in the LBPPR and was the batting champion in 1955-56 (.358) and 1959-60 (.347), the first to do so playing different positions (third and first base).
+In 1959-60, Power also managed Caguas to the title.